Number : Season 4, serial 1 of 7.

-Whats good : Another great atmospheric Troughton episode, which makes great use of the Cybermen.
-The Cybermen have never been so scary with their gaping mouths and disco robot voice.
+Whats good : Another great atmospheric Troughton monster episode, which makes great use of the Cybermen.
+The Cybermen finally evolve to the ppint where they are most effective – in their look.
+They have never been so scary, with their gaping mouths – and disco robot voices.

 Whats bad : Nothing.

-Review With Spoilers : After Troughton’s last Cyberman adventure; Moonbase.
-Tomb Of The Cybermen comes hot on its heels, in the following season and is another iconic Cybermen episode.
+Review With Spoilers : After Troughton’s last Cyberman adventure; Moonbase, Tomb Of The Cybermen comes – hot on its heels – and is another iconic Cybermen episode.

-This time around, the Cybermen are fearsome in reputation and name only, until their appearance in the second act.
+This time around, the Cybermen are fearsome in reputation only – until their appearance; in the second act.

-They disappeared 5 centuries previous and have become a kind of mysterious bogeyman.
+They disappeared five centuries previous – and have become a mysterious bogeyman, who have gone down in folklore.
 Hence why Earth has sent an expedition, to discover what happened to them; in a newly discovered tomb – on planet Telos.

-Infact, the tomb is more of a deep freeze, just waiting for a bunch of snooping humans to come by and fall into a Cybertrap.
+Infact, the tomb is more of a deep-freeze.
+Waiting for a bunch of snooping humans to come by and fall into a trap.

 “You belong to us, you will be like us!”
 Cyber controller

-The Cybermen themselves, are equally eriee in their 2nd last “classic” appearance.
-With their blank faces, gaping mouths and inhuman robotic sing-song voice; before Tom Baker’s; Revenge Of The Cybermen – modern redesign – 8 years later.
+The Cybermen themselves, are equally eiree – in their second last originally “classic” appearance.
+With their blank faces, gaping mouths – and inhuman robotic ‘sing-song’ voices; before Tom Baker’s; Revenge Of The Cybermen and another more modern redesign; 8 years later.

-Troughton’s era was strong on the monster episodes, with spades of atmosphere to boot.
-Tomb Of The Cybermen is no different and like Moonbase and Invasion, forms 3 of the best turns by the Cybermen – all in one era.
+Troughton’s era – was strong on the monster episodes, with spades of atmosphere to boot.
+Tomb Of The Cybermen is no different and like Moonbase and Invasion; forms three of the best turns – by the Cybermen; all in one era.

-A real classic and one of the best Troughton turns to boot.
+A real classic cybermen adventure – and one of the best Troughton episodes – to boot.